IBMDeveloperBNL/hlfabric-lab/README.md

 ngrok http 3000
 ```

-in a terminal session in your virtual machine.
-The execution of this command results in a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the virtual machine) listening on port 3000.
+in a terminal session in your virtual image.
+The execution of this command results in a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (i.e. in the virtual image) listening on port 3000.

 ![](./images/29-connecting-parts-9.png)